maodok595-ai/Terangaschool-/replit.md

 - Form state handled by React Hook Form with Zod validation
 - Authentication state cached in React Query with 5-minute stale time
 - Local UI state managed with React hooks (useState, useContext)

+**Navigation & Redirects (IMPORTANT):**
+- All post-authentication redirects use `window.location.replace()` for reliability in production
+- ProtectedPage component uses `useEffect` with `window.location.href` for redirects
+- This ensures redirects work reliably on both Replit and Render deployments

 ### Backend Architecture